LODGEA/lodgea-python/README.md

 Whether you own your property or not, LODGEA provides the platform to provide accommodation services to your consumers through a variety of connectivity options and business models.
 LODGEA provides a flexible and open platform for many use cases.

 This API allows you to search for availabilities or locations and get all available information about a specific property.
+For more information, check out the [official API docs](https://lodgea.redoc.ly/).

 # API Endpoint